mozilla-platform-ops/ronin_puppet/r10k_modules/archive/README.md

 }
 ```

-Users of the module is responsbile for archive package dependencies for
+Users of the module are responsible for archive package dependencies, for
 alternative providers and all extraction utilities such as tar, gunzip, bunzip:

 ```puppet